-The growing availability and code acceptance of masssimber-i.e., large solid wood panel products such as crosslaminated timber ICLT) and nail-laminated timber (NLT)for floor, wall and roof construction has given designers a low-carbon alternative to steel, concrete, and masonry for many applications.
-However, the use of mass timber in multi-family and commercial buildings presents urique acoustic challenges.
+The growing availability and code acceptance of mass trimber-e., large solid wood panel products such as cross-laminated trimber (PLT) and nai-laminated trimber (PLT)-for floor, wall and roof construction has given designers a low-carbon alternative to steel, concrete, and majorry for many applications.
+However, the use of mass trimber in multi-family and commercial buildings presents unique expects challenges.

 While laboratory measurements of the impact and airborne sound isolation of traditional building assemblies such as light wood-frame, steel and concrete are widely available, fewer resources exist that quantify the acoustic performance of mass timber assemblies.
-Additionally, one of the most desired aspects of mass timber construction is the ability to leave a building's structure exposed as finish, which creates. the need for asymmetric assembles.
-With careful design and detailing, mass timber buildings can meet the acoustic performance expectations of most building types.
+Additionally, one of the most desired aspects of mass timber construction is the ability to leave a building's structure exposed as finish, which creates the need for asymmetric assemblies.
+With careful design and detailing, mass imber buildings can meet the acoustic performance expectations of most building types.